robert-westenberger/knowledgebase/deep-learning.md

 ### Find all mentions of a concept of interest
 ### Downsides
 Deep learning is currently not good at generating correct responses.
 We currently don't have a good way of combining a knowledge base of medical information with a deep learning model for generating medically correct natural language responses.

+## Combining text and images
+A deep learning model can be trained on input images with output captions written in English, and can learn to generate surprisingly appropriate captions automatically for new images.
+There is no guarantee the captions will be correct, though.